Moving lights in front of a building

 • Eurozone small- and mid-caps: Eurozone small- and mid-caps are currently trading at a 20-year low price-to-earnings ratio compared to large caps (MSCI EMU).
 They should benefit from falling rates, improving lending conditions, and healthier domestic growth.
 In addition they offer some exposure to structural trends, including power generation, decarbonization, and automation.

-• Swiss high-quality dividends: The 3% dividend yield of the Swiss Performance Index (SPI) is higher than Swiss franc bond yields and above the 25-year historical average of 2.4%.
+• Swiss high-quality dividends: The roughly 3% dividend yield of the Swiss Performance Index (SPI) is higher than Swiss franc bond yields and above the 25-year historical average of 2.4%.
 Balance sheets and profitability are robust, in our view, suggesting that distributions are sustainable.

 More investment ideas